Symmetries of Analytic Curves

-It is then clear from the above discussions that only one of these cases can occur, and that the respective reals $j$ and $j'$ are uniquely determined. \item In addition to that, we will write $\gamma \psim \gamma'$:
+It is then clear from the above discussions that only one of these cases can occur, and that the corresponding reals $j$ and $j'$ are uniquely determined. \item In addition to that, we write $\gamma \psim \gamma'$ \deff one of the following situations hold:

+Again, in each of these situations, only one of the cases on the right side can occur.
+This now follows from Corollary \ref{dfdgttrgf}; whereby uniqueness of the involved reals $j$ and $j'$ is again shown by the above discussions.